198thread/lineup/README.md

     A --> F[Light-Blue Puzzle Piece]
     F --> G["Sky"]
 ```
-We can reduce the time it takes to build up a whole series of references - we can offload that to a computer.
+We can reduce the Δtime it takes to build up a whole series of references, using machine learning.

-We can definitely do this for faces, as spoken about on the [Search Engine postcast](https://podcasts.apple.com/gb/podcast/should-this-creepy-search-engine-exist/id1614253637?i=1000655151849)
+We can definitely do this for faces, as PJ Vogt's [Search Engine postcast](https://podcasts.apple.com/gb/podcast/should-this-creepy-search-engine-exist/id1614253637?i=1000655151849) discusses

 ## Mechanism

-Using Deepface to build up the reference list, an extension can allow for all faces recognised while browsing to be stored somewhere, then checked.
+Using Deepface to build up the reference list in Elasticsearch, a browser extension can allow for all faces recognised while browsing to be stored somewhere, then checked.

 This software decouples the browsing from the references.